amzar96/hello-world/README.md

-# hello-world
+# Hello World

-This is sample hello world deployment on Github Pages
+This is sample of using [Github Pages](https://pages.github.com/) with a cat!